Bletchley Park: Continued secrecy and official recognition

-In July 2009 the British government announced that Bletchley personnel would be recognised with a commemorative badge.

-Site
+Not until July 2009 did the British government fully acknowledge the contribution of the many people working at Bletchley Park.
+Only then was a commemorative medal struck to be presented to those involved.
+The gilded medal bears the inscription GC&CS 1939–1945 Bletchley Park and its Outstations.

+Decline and partial demolition

-After the war, the site passed through a succession of hands and saw a number of uses, including as a teacher-training college and local GPO headquarters.
-By 1991, the site was nearly empty and the buildings were at risk of demolition for redevelopment.
+The site passed through a succession of hands and saw a number of uses, including as a teacher-training college, and by various government agencies, including the GPO and the Civil Aviation Authority.
+One large building, block F, was demolished in 1987 by which time the site was being run down with tenants leaving.

+Bletchley Park museums

-In February 1992, the Milton Keynes Borough Council declared most of the Park a conservation area, and the Bletchley Park Trust was formed to maintain the site as a museum.
-The site opened to visitors in 1993, and was formally inaugurated by the Duke of Kent as Chief Patron in July 1994.
-In 1999 the land owners, the Property Advisors to the Civil Estate and BT, granted a lease to the Trust giving it control over most of the site.
+Bletchley Park Trust was set up in 1991 by a group of people who recognised the site's importance, as it was at risk of being sold off for housing. and in February 1992, the Milton Keynes Borough Council declared most of the Park a conservation area.

+The site opened to visitors in 1993, and was formally inaugurated by the Duke of Kent as Chief Patron in July 1994 and Tony Sale became the first director of the Bletchley Park Museums in 1994.

+In 1999 the land owners, the Property Advisors to the Civil Estate and BT Group, granted a lease to the Trust giving it control over most of the site.
-Heritage attraction

 June 2014 saw the completion of an £8 million restoration project by museum design specialist, Event Communications, which was marked by a visit from Catherine, Duchess of Cambridge.
-The Duchess' paternal grandmother, Valerie, and Valerie's twin sister, Mary (née Glassborow), both worked at Bletchley Park during the war.
+The Duchess' paternal grandmother, Valerie Middleton, and Valerie's twin sister, Mary (née Glassborow), both worked at Bletchley Park during the war.
 The twin sisters worked as Foreign Office Civilians in Hut 6, where they managed the interception of enemy and neutral diplomatic signals for decryption.
 Valerie married Catherine's grandfather, Captain Peter Middleton.
 A memorial at Bletchley Park commemorates Mary and Valerie Middleton's work as code-breakers.